scott-good/sofy-docs/README.md

 ## Development

-[sofydocs.com](https://sofydocs.com) runs as a GitHub Pages application but can be developed and run locally as well The site is based primarly on the static site generator [Jekyll](https://jekyllrb.com/) and the [Just the Docs](https://pmarsceill.github.io/just-the-docs) Jekyll theme.
+[sofydocs.com](https://sofydocs.com) runs as a GitHub Pages application but can be developed and run locally as well.

+The site is based primarly on the static site generator [Jekyll](https://jekyllrb.com/) and the [Just the Docs](https://pmarsceill.github.io/just-the-docs) Jekyll theme.

 _Steps to setup a local development environment will be coming soon_